doubaokun/WP_Scala_Framework/README.md

 WP_Scala_Framework
 ==================

-An framework for building Scala services.
+A framework for building Scala services.